 Solidifying Your Future with Better IP Protection Strategies

-Your goal is a business that lasts.
-That necessitates robust Trademark and Patent protection that does not buckle under strain.
-While trademark bullying is a real pain, it should not deter you from being assertive with your branding.
+Your goal is to build a business that lasts.
+This requires strong Trademark and Patent protection that can handle legal challenges.
+While trademark bullying is a real pain, it should not distract you from being assertive with your branding.
 Once you understand what Trademark Bullying Means, you can avoid the traps.

 In the end, a trademark is not a permission to use the English language.
 Large corporations have rights, but so do individuals.
 You can protect your brand by remaining prepared and understanding when to stand firm.
 Don’t let the large guys bully you just because they have a bigger legal team.
 The law exists to safeguard all people.